GGbb2046/ST018/Journal/C08_journal.md

 6. PIP, anaconda are some of the way to install a package.
 7. Conda install requests
 8. Press shift alt F to wrap text
-9. Loads  accepts a string unlike load which loads a file
+9. Loads accepts a string unlike load which loads a file
-# quandro  is a service which has a package.
+10. quandro  is a service which has a package.

-## Things to cover in next class:
+## __Things to cover in next class:__
 Exception handling
 Tools to look at the software: static and dynamic analysis.